 10. Archive discover weekly

-My favorite feature about Spotify so far is Discover Weekly and their song recommendations.
+My favorite feature in Spotify so far is Discover Weekly and their song recommendations.
 If you don’t know whats discover weekly, it is a playlist of songs that automatically appears every Monday in every Spotify user’s account.
 The Discover Weekly playlist is based on your song listening habits and it recommends songs accordingly.
 So the problem with Discover weekly is that the playlist refreshes every week.
 So the songs from previous week won’t be available the next week.

 Anyway, to make sure you never miss your discover weekly playlist, you can use this IFTTT applet.
-So, this IFTTT applet saves all the song from the discover weekly playlist onto a separate playlist.
+This applet saves all the song from the discover weekly playlist onto a separate playlist.
 It’s basically archiving your discover weekly playlist.